Spicy harissa, sun-dried tomato, pepper and feta cheese pasta is a fantastically simple recipe loaded with bold flavours that tastes superb.

 What is the difference between Rose Harissa and Harissa?

-Rose harissa as the name suggests contains rose petals.
+Rose harissa, as the name suggests, contains rose petals.
 As a result, it has a lovely floral tone that sits along with spicy pepper and caraway flavours.

-I use the Belazu brand.
+I use the Belazu brand in most of my recipes.

 Serving Suggestions